Poemiti/Rats-Kinematics/README.md

 ### 1. `make_prediction`

+Makes the trajectory prediction using a pretrained model :
 - select videos from the *raw_video* folder
 - cut those video into clips to separate each trial (3sec each)
 - run deeplabcut prediction using a pretrained model (see [Reaching-DLC-model](https://github.com/Poemiti/Reaching-DLC-model)) output :
 - mp4 clips in *data/clips* and
 - csv trajectory prediction in *data/csv*